PrisonTeam/Prison/knownissues_v3.2.x.md

 * **DONE: Prestige and Rebirth**

+* **Already Exists: Update the Prison command handlers to support help context** -= Note I was unaware if you use the command `help` as the only parameter it shows the help =- This would show the parameter details for the commands.
+Right now the annotations that defines the command parameters has descriptions for the command and the parameters, but they are not displayed anywhere useful.

 * **DONE: Add support for player use of /mines tp**

 Could be done through other perms and then checking to see if they have access t